jacksoncapper/Resty/README.md

   // Both the owner and sub-users of the owner can access these resources</pre>

 <h5>Security Checkpoints</h5>
 <p>Each action has a series of checkpoints where the action will be allowed or denied.
 A checkpoint produces a relationship, and then compares it to the relevant security policy.
-Only 1 relationship needs to match any of the relationships specified in the policy to pass each security checkpoint.
+Only one relationship needs to match any of the relationships specified in the policy to pass each security checkpoint.
 When the authorised user has a blocked relationship with any authority user, this will always result in the action being denied.</p>
 <ul>
   <li>
     <code>GET</code>